 The Ministry notified that notifications giving effect to the Council’s recommendations relating to changes in GST rates on goods and conditions appended thereto are proposed to be issued on 22nd September, 2017.

-Rate of 5% GST will apply if on brand name [as defined in the notification] an actionable claim or enforceable right in court of law is available.
+Rate of 5% GST will apply if on brand name

 In this context, these notifications also provide that this 5% GST will, however, not apply if the person concerned voluntarily foregoes any actionable claim or enforceable right on such brand name, subject to the conditions that the taxpayer